Battle of Gao: Involved groups and number of fighters

-The Battle
+Battle

 On June 25, 2012, a local elected official and teacher of the city, Idrissa Oumarou was shot at close range by strangers on motorcycle.
 This murder provoked the anger of the population, and the next day hundreds of people demonstrated in the city.
 The anger of the population overwhelmed by the regular deprivation of water and electricity and by insecurity soon turned against the MNLA's independence movement.
 According to testimonies the flags of the MUJAO were mixed with the Malian flags during the event.
 When the demonstrators arrived near the governorate, MNLA men opened fire to disperse the rioters, one or two protesters were killed and at least 12 to 14 wounded.
 Fighting began in the morning of 26 June, with both sides firing heavy weapons.
 MNLA Secretary General Bilal ag Acherif was wounded in the attack.
 After being extricated from the fighting, he was later taken to a hospital in Burkina Faso's capital city of Ouagadougou; while Colonel Bouna Ag Tahib, a defector from the Malian army, was killed.
 MOJWA soon took control of the Gao governor's palace as well as Ag Acherif's residence.
 A MOJWA spokesman stated that 40 MNLA troops had been taken prisoner.

 The MNLA's Azawad Vice President Mahamadou Djeri Maïga acknowledged that they lost control of the city but said that the fight would continue.
 He asked for international help against Al-Qaeda in the Islamic Maghreb (AQIM), who he stated was responsible for the attack.
 The next day the MNLA were evicted from the city.
 Two videos seen by the Agence France-Presse (AFP) showed the black flag of jihad groups and some members of the group saying "Long Live Mali" and singing the national anthem of Mali, respectively.

 Algeria's Ennahar TV reported that Mokhtar Belmokhtar, a founding member of AQIM, was probably killed during the battle.
 A previous death toll of 20 was later revised by doctors who added the number of dead found in the Niger River and the wounded who succumbed to their injuries.
 Thirty more Algerian fighters were said to have arrived in the city on 29 June to support AQIM and its leader Mokhtar Belmokhtar as the latter seeks to maintain a hold on the town and track MNLA fighters.